 - National/Open/Travel - Highly selective teams that practice more frequently and play a wider range of tournaments both within the CHRVA region and outside, and compete to represent CHRVA at the USA Volleyball national tournament.
 Examples include Vienna Elite, Virginia Elite and St. James.

 There are over 30 club volleyball programs for girls in Northern Virginia - each with its own selection criteria, coaching philosophy, practice facilities and fees.
 Most clubs have only one team per age group while some larger programs, such as BRYC, NVVA and Metro, have multiple teams per age group.
 If you want to play club volleyball, it's highly recommended that you try out for several clubs and then choose between offers.

 For those interested in learning more about club volleyball, have a look at the unbiased Guide to Club Volleyball in Northern Virginia.
 For a full list of local clubs, visit the NoVA Volleyball Alliance website

-For boys, the closest clubs offering boys teams are BRYC (Braddock Road Youth) and Arlington Elite.
+For boys, the closest club offering boys teams is the St. James.